 How Hard Inquiries Impact Your Credit Scores

-This shouldn’t be a reason to avoid applying for credit since you’ll ultimately get the credit card or loan that you want.
+This shouldn’t be a reason to avoid applying for credit since a hard inquiry is required to get the credit card or loan that you want.
 If your score is high enough, it will have little impact (if any) on your overall creditworthiness.

 Problems arise when you have too many hard inquiries in a short period of time.
 This can be concerning to lenders since it is a sign of poor money management — opening a lot of new credit accounts may mean you’re having trouble paying bills and are at risk of overspending.